 Equity crowdfunding is a mechanism that enables broad groups of investors to fund startup companies and small businesses in return for equity.
 Investors give money and receive ownership of a small piece of that entity.

 An accredited investor is someone who meets the standards set by the US Securities and Exchange Commission, which allow them to invest in certain private securities offerings.
-At this time, in order to participate in a Collection on Arthena's platform, you must be accredited.
+At this time, in order to participate in a fund on Arthena's platform, you must be accredited.

 In general, you are accredited if you are: